-A-boards can be an attractive addition to a town centre, adding to the variety and vitality of the area.
-However, where they are not appropriately located they can add to clutter and interfere with pedestrians.
-Guidance is currently being prepared to aid retailers on the acceptable usage of A-boards to promote their business.
-Whilst in many instances A-boards can be removed through planning powers or highway powers available to Surrey County Council, it is considered pertinent, given the current economic climate, to aid retailers to promote their businesses in an appropriate manner that neither has a negative impact on the character or appearance of the streetscape nor impedes pedestrian flow (i.e. access and movement for all users of the highway).
+Currently, Waverley is working to produce guidance for retailers on the acceptable usage of A-boards to promote their business.
+Whilst in many instances A-boards can be removed through planning powers or through Surrey County Council, it is considered pertinent, given the current economic climate, to aid retailers to promote their businesses in an appropriate manner that neither has a negative impact on the character or appearance of the streetscape nor impedes pedestrian flow (i.e. access and movement for all users of the highway).